james-stevens/wallet-ids-in-dns/README.md

 # Advice to Clients

 Client software wishing to make a payment can then do a simple DNS lookup to retrieve the wallets ids of the person to be paid.
+This should be done at the time the payer enters the address, so they know immediately if a wallet id can be found for the wallet address they have just given.

-Where a wallet tag has been specified, but can not be found, the client should not fall back to any default wallet (if present), but instead present the payer with some sort of error message.
+Where a wallet tag has been specified, but can not be found, the client should not fall back to any default wallet (if present), but instead present the payer with an error message.
 DNS is usually sufficiently fast that it should be relatively trivial to do a look up live.

-Where no `TXT` records exist for the waiiet name given, payers should also be warned at the time the wallet name is presented.
+Where no `TXT` records exist for the wallet name given, payers should also be warned at the time the wallet name is presented.

 # Reserve Wallet Id Lookup